Challenges for Reinforcement Learning in Quantum Circuit Design: Background

 \subsection{Quantum Computing}

-First, we provide a short overview on the basic concepts of quantum computing and quantum algorithms.
-For more thorough insights into this field, however, please refer to the authoritative resource by \citet{Nielsen.2022cop.2016}.
-A quantum computer is built from a quantum circuit containing wires (qubits) and elementary quantum gates to carry and manipulate the quantum information.
-Different from classical bits, which can be either in state $0$ or $1$, qubits can take on any superposition of these two, such that their state can be represented as a two-dimensional complex vector:
+First, we provide a brief overview of the basic concepts of quantum computing.
+For more detailed information, see \citet{nielsen2010quantum}.
+A quantum computer is built from qubits (wires) to execute a quantum circuit defined by a sequence of elementary operations (quantum gates) to carry and manipulate the quantum state.
+Unlike classical bits, which can be in the state $0$ or $1$, qubits can take on any superposition of these two, so their state can be represented as:

-Here $\ket{\B{0}}$ and $\ket{\B{1}}$ are quantum computational basis states of the two-dimensional Hilbert space spanned by one qubit, and $\alpha$, $\beta$ $\in\mathbb{C}$.
-Correspondingly, a two qubit state would be represented by